eternaleclipse/GoogleSearch-TPB/README.md

 # GoogleSearch-TPB
-A UserScript that adds a link to search ThePirateBay when searching google.
+A UserScript that adds a link to search ThePirateBay when using google.